Reverendissimo/asocial/KEY_EXCHANGE_GUIDE.md

-# How Contacts Know Which Key to Use
+# How People Know Which Key to Use

 ## The Problem You Identified

 You're absolutely right!
-This is a critical question: **How does a contact know which key to use to decrypt your message?**
+This is a critical question: **How does someone know which key to use to decrypt your message?**

 ## The Solution: Key ID-Based Direct Matching